LiamSwayne/liamswayne.github.io/markdown blog/no more js frameworks.md

 ---
 If you enjoyed this article, consider following me on Friendster & MySpace.

-Written by Liam Swayne, _"shoddily proffessional"_
+Written by Liam Swayne, _"if we stopped writing tests, we'd have fewer failing cases"_